Chief Curator Robert Leonard remembers Peter Peryer.

 An autodidact with an obsessive turn of mind, Peryer often seemed in thrall to his subject matter, which was odd because his work was so him.
 He may have jettisoned self portraiture early, but his work was always a kind of diary, a mind map, with himself as its ultimate reference point.

 Peryer’s work regularly featured in City Gallery’s programme.
 He was a key figure in Greg Burke’s game-changing show Imposing Narratives: Beyond the Documentary in Recent New Zealand Photography in 1989.
 With Peter Weiermair, Burke curated Peryer’s 1995 touring survey show Second Nature, co-produced by City Gallery and Frankfurter Kunstverein.
 Its catalogue remains one of the most beautiful photo books ever.
-Its controversial cover image was included in our show This Is New Zealand, earlier this year.
+Its controversial cover image of a dead steer was included in our show This Is New Zealand, earlier this year.

 Today, we join with everyone else to recognise Peter Peryer—to claim our place in his story, his place in ours.